Halochkin/CustomWebComponents/EventComposition/formEvent/doc/2_reportValidity().md

 When the user submits a form (e.g., by clicking on submit button), the user agent processes it as follows.

 1. Identify the successful controls
-2. Build a form data set
-A form data set is a sequence of control-name/current-value pairs constructed from successful controls
+2. Build a form data set a form data set is a sequence of control-name/current-value pairs constructed from successful controls

-Step three: Encode the form data set
+3. Encode the form data set
 The form data set is then encoded according to the content type specified by the enctype attribute of the FORM element.

-Step four: Submit the encoded form data set
+4. Submit the encoded form data set
-Finally, the encoded data is sent to the processing agent designated by the action attribute using the protocol specified by the method attribute.
+5. The encoded data is sent to the processing agent designated by the action attribute using the protocol specified by the method attribute.

+### `novalidate` and `formonvalidate` attributes

+Validation checking in HTML5 form could be turned off using `novalidate` and `formonvalidate` attributes.
+These Boolean properties are used to disable validation when a form submitted. `novalidate` could be only used with the form element, while `formnovalidate` could be used with a form field (submit or image input types).

+In dynamic applications, there may be situations where certain elements do not require validation at all.
+For example, this can happen with buttons, hidden input elements or an `<output>` element.
+This condition can be recognized by the willValidate attribute using the element syntax. willValidate.

+### element validation properties

+In dynamic applications, there may be situations where certain elements do not require validation at all.
+For example, this can happen with buttons, hidden input elements or a `<output>` element.
+This condition can be recognized by the `willValidate` attribute.
+`willValidate` is a property that says whether or not an input can be validated, not if it is valid or not.
+The only time that willValidate is false is if the input element is disabled.

+`willValidate` returns true or false if the item it refers to is verified - not if its value is true, but if the verification process is applied.
+By default, all form elements return `true` unless they are explicitly set to not true, for example using the `disabled` attribute.
+You can use `willValidate` to perform actions only with those form elements that will be checked.